mohmdelsayed/swarm-apocalypse/README.md

 # swarm-apocalypse

-This is a private repo for the work of the paper "Disease Spread Control in Flocking Swarm Systems".
+This is a private repo for the work of the paper "Decentralised  Control  of  Malware  Infection  Dissemination  inAutonomous  Agent  Swarm  Systems".

 ![Homepage Image](docs/medic-infected-healthy.png)